deepinv/deepinv/docs/source/contributing.rst

 The first steps of contributing to any open-source project is the same.
 Follow these `step-by-step instructions on the GitHub website <https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project>`_
 to: fork your own copy of `DeepInverse <https://github.com/deepinv/deepinv>`_, clone it to your computer, create a branch, write code, commit and push your code.

-Once, you've opened a (draft) pull request (PR) in GitHub with your contribution, you should be able to see it under `Pull Requests <https://github.com/deepinv/deepinv/pulls>`_.
+Once you've opened a (draft) pull request (PR) in GitHub with your contribution, you should be able to see it under `Pull Requests <https://github.com/deepinv/deepinv/pulls>`_.
 You're ready to move on!

 .. note::